Nothin' to Lose (Kiss song): Reception

 Cash Box said that "one of the finest, new heavy metal bands to come out of New York City in some time debuts here (with Kerner-Wise at the controls) with a very heavy, very tasty rocker reminiscent of Deep Purple, yet able to stand freely alone on its own merits."
 Record World called it a "hard rocker par excellence" with "big gutsy vocals and heavy instrumentals."

 Live performances

-"Nothin' to Lose" was played often during the 1970s, but largely ignored during the 1980s.
-In the 1990s, the band performed the song at the Kiss Convention (one time with Peter Criss) and MTV Unplugged, and during the Psycho Circus show in Los Angeles.
+"Nothin' to Lose" was played often during the 1970s and featured on Kiss's breakthrough album Alive! but largely ignored during the 1980s.
+The band performed the song at the Kiss Convention (one time with Peter Criss) and MTV Unplugged, and during the Psycho Circus show in Los Angeles in the 1990s.

 Appearances

 "Nothin' to Lose" has appeared on the following Kiss albums: